ebi-gene-expression-group/atlas-baseline-meta-analysis/README.md

 E-SUPR-1.gtf                                    E-SUPR-1-analysis-methods.tsv
 ```

 Most files are self explanatory, the `selected_studies.txt` files contains a comma separate list of the original accessions used.
+The `gtf` is copied from Refgenie references.

 ### Jenkins job